peterdsharpe/NeuralFoil/README.md

 }
 ```

-And [the author's PhD thesis](https://github.com/peterdsharpe/AeroSandbox/blob/master/tutorial/sharpe-pds-phd-AeroAstro-2024-thesis.pdf), which has a full chapter that serves as the primary long-form documentation for the tool:
+And [the author's PhD thesis](https://dspace.mit.edu/handle/1721.1/157809), which has an extended chapter that serves as the primary long-form documentation for the tool:

 ```bibtex
 @phdthesis{aerosandbox_phd_thesis,